Otumian-empire/swift-python/exercise5c.md

 ## Practicals

 Implement the design from the practicals in `exercise 5 b (Design of a solution)`

 ## Summary

-* Implementation phase is where we code the design from the analysis
+- Implementation phase is where we code the design from the analysis
-* Implementaion is not the last phase of software developement
+- Implementation is not the last phase of software development
-* We have to test, maintain and document our programs to actually make them software
+- We have to test, maintain and document our programs to make the software